Shilab66/Sound-Galaxy/README.md

 # Sound-Galaxy
-A project that changes the size and speed of dots to adjust to different sounds using the Fourier Transform Adjust the speed and size using the slider.
+A project that changes the size and speed of dots to adjust to different sounds using the Fourier Transform.
+Adjust the speed and size using the slider.
 Try playing crab rave, it's absolutly godly.
-Be sure to enable your microphone.
+Be sure to allow your microphone and refresh.